Stories of solitude, adventure, freedom, and appreciation are the ones that stick with you and change you.

 This is the remarkable true story of a man who lived alone in the woods of Maine for 27 years, making this dream a reality—not out of anger at the world, but simply because he preferred to live on his own. “

-This is the story about Christopher Thomas Knight is fantastic, unique and real.
+This story about Christopher Thomas Knight is fantastic, unique, and real.
 He is not some kind of imaginative hero but a real person that committed a lot of crimes.